ajmalsiddiqui/mouse-cli/README.md

 #### Windows:

 Currently no makefiles exist for this project.
 And unfortunately no script has been written to compile and link the code.
-In order to run this, compile the following files using your favourite compiler and preferably output the executable into the build directory:
+In order to run this, compile the following files using your favourite compiler and preferably output the executable into the build directory (create a build directory by running `mkdir build` if you haven't done so already):

 - main.cpp
 - src/cli.cpp